 Last night, tired from a week that already seemed too long, I came home from work and decided to pretend it was Saturday.
-An active imagination is both a blessing and a curse—a curse namely when I’m home alone and imagining a serial killer using glass cutters to make a perfect circle in my sliding glass door to let himself in while I lay sleeping peacefully in my bed.
+An active imagination is both a blessing and a curse—a swear namely when I’m home alone and imagining a serial killer using glass cutters to make a perfect circle in my sliding glass door to let himself in while I lay sleeping peacefully in my bed.

 Excuse me while I check to be sure my doors are locked.

 Still, the blessing side of my imagination means that I can almost believe it’s a Saturday evening on a Tuesday night with a little careful planning.
 How do I do it?
 Follow these instructions and you can do it, too!